ashutoshdayal13/algo_course_project/README.md

 ---

-## 📌 Project 2: Instance Segmentation from Semantic Masks
+## Pre Mid-sem: Instance Segmentation from Semantic Masks

 ### Problem
 Given a semantic segmentation mask (2D image with class labels), generate an instance segmentation mask where each connected component of a class is assigned a unique instance ID.